opentx/opentx-taranis-manual/first-steps.md

 Do the same for the other 2 points, and exit.

+###Retracts example

 Now something more "complicated".

+As an example, if your model has retracts, it only needs two postions, Gear UP and Gear DOWN.
+Most switches have three positions that provide -100%, 0%, and +100%, respectively.

-If your model has retracts that you want to control with switch SA (which has 3 positions) but want only 2 possible output values (in and out) this won't work (choosing SA would give -100%, 0%, +100%).
-You'll then use the very convenient MAX source, that represents a fixed value.
+You can change this three position behavior by using the very convenient MAX source, that represents a fixed value.

 Create a mixer line on a channel (e.g. CH5) with MAX as source and +100% weight, you could name it "Gear Up".

-Now create a 2nd mixer line under the first one by pressing ENTER LONG on on it and selecting "Insert After".
-Choose MAX again as source, then set weight to -100%, for which it's time to remember the handy shortcut - enter edit mode, and press the + and - keys together.
+Now create a 2nd mixer line under the first one by pressing ENTER LONG on it and selecting "Insert After".
+Choose MAX again as source.
+By default the val for the weight defaults to 100.
+Since we want this to be -100, we can use a handy shortcut - Highlight the weight number, press ENT to enter edit mode, and then press the + and - keys together.

 There, -100%.